-Please refer to the Broadsheet which carries this information and more.
+Please refer to the MVSA Handbook & Site Rules which carries this information and more.

-Flyers must carry MVSA and/or BMFA membership cards.
+- Flyers must carry the BMFA and MVSA (if appropriate) membership cards.

-These two documents provide a great deal of detail on our responsibilities as model flyers: CAA document CAP658: Model Aircraft: A Guide to Safe Flying and the BMFA Handbook.
+These two documents provide a great deal of detail on our responsibilities as model flyers: CAA Article 16 : Model Aircraft Authorisation: and the BMFA Handbook.

 The location of these sites and other slope sites available for us to use, is subject to change and details can be obtained from any committee member.

-A model must never be allowed to cross the silhouette of a hang-glider/paraglider.
+A model must never be allowed to cross the silhouette of a hang/paraglider.

 Should a model make contact with a hang/paraglider, the pilot responsible must report the incident to the safety officer.
 A written incident report is required in the event of a near miss, injury or damage to either party.